 Park City has plenty of vacation rental options, if you want to check out your non-hotel choices too.

 Wilson Hotel, Big Sky

-A new hotel for 2020 is the Wilson Hotel in Big Sky, Montana.
-It is actually a Residence Inn, but as we all know. the RIs that are being built nowadays are very nice, comfortable hotels — almost like an upscale boutique property.
+A new hotel as of 202 is the Wilson Hotel in Big Sky, Montana.
+It is actually a Residence Inn, but as we all know, the Residence Inns that are being built nowadays are very nice, comfortable hotels — almost like an upscale boutique property.
 The Wilson is located in the Meadows area of Big Sky, so while it is not ski-in, ski-out, it puts you closer to creature comforts, more restaurants, and nightlife.
 If you can get a West-facing room, you should have a spectacular view of Lone Peak and the ski area, too.

 The Wilson hotel puts you about 10 minutes from the ski base, an easy drive up the mountain with free parking at the resort.
 If you are visiting in the other three seasons, the Meadows area is actually preferable to the base area because you are closer to trails and Yellowstone.
 It is also more than 1,000 feet lower than the base, which is good for those with altitude sickness.
 Check out our full guide on Big Sky if you are trying to figure out where to stay.

 With more than a dozen restaurants within walking distance and the Copper eatery attached, the Wilson is a great, new location for anyone who wants to stay in Big Sky but not pay for the on-mountain prices.
 Like the other locations, Big Sky also has a great selection of high-end vacation rentals if you are looking for a little more space and a homey feel.